EIT-NLP/MultiConIR/README.md

 </p>

-# MultiConIR: A Benchmark for Multi-Condition Information Retrieval

 Welcome to the official repository for **MultiConIR**, a novel benchmark specifically designed to evaluate retrieval and reranking models under multi-condition retrieval scenarios.